-Mini 4-H

-Exhibit Tag: Name

-Bicycle

 Record Sheet Cut here

+Cut nere

 Name Grade

-How long have e you ridden your bicycle?
+How long have you ridden your bicycle?

 Which side of the road should you ride on?

-pedestrian (the ight of way on the sidewalk - the person riding a bicycle or a e person walking)?
+Who has the right of way on the sidewalk - the person r pedestrian (the person walking)?

-ou wear when riding your bicycle?
+What should you wear when riding your bicycle?
 Why?

 Who goes bicycle riding with you?